 Early years is a meaningful part of the story here.
 The age range runs from 2 to 11 overall, and nursery provision is a visible gateway into the wider school.
 Importantly, families should treat nursery and Reception as separate admissions processes.
 Coventry’s guidance is explicit that nursery attendance does not guarantee a Reception place at the same school.

 Leadership information is clear and consistent across official sources.
-Miss Jennie Nurse is named as headteacher on the school website and on the Get Information About Schools service.
+Miss Jennie Nurse is named as headteacher on the school website and on the official records service.
 The school does not clearly publish her appointment date in the sources available, so it is best to treat tenure as undisclosed rather than assume.

-Ravensdale’s 2024 KS2 outcomes are strong by England standards and sit comfortably in the top quarter.
-The school’s reading, writing and mathematics combined figure was 83.33% at the expected standard, versus 62% across England.
-At the higher standard, 22.33% reached greater depth, versus 8% across England.
+Ravensdale’s current KS2 outcomes are steadier than the previous review suggested.
+The school’s reading, writing and mathematics combined figure is 60% at the expected standard.
+At the higher standard, 0% reached greater depth across the combined measure.

 Scaled scores support the same picture, with reading at 107, mathematics at 106 and GPS at 109 (England averages are typically set around 100).
 The combined total across reading, maths and GPS is 322.

 Rankings in this review use proprietary FindMySchool rankings based on official data.
-Ravensdale is ranked 2,854th in England for primary performance, and 10th within Coventry.
+Ravensdale is ranked 7,127th in England for academic primary performance, and 43rd within Coventry.

 A parent-friendly way to interpret that is consistency rather than perfection.
 These results suggest the school is doing two difficult things at once: getting a large majority of pupils to the expected standard, and also pushing a meaningful minority into higher-standard attainment.
 For families, that usually translates into a school where baseline literacy and numeracy are treated as non-negotiables, while high attainers are expected to keep stretching rather than coast.